 How Do Behavioral Analytics Differ from Regular Analytics?

-For comparison sake, note that basic analytics (such as in KPI reports) differ from behavioral analytics in that regular analytics typically display quantitative reports that count data.
-For example –
+Basic analytics (such as in KPI reports) differ from behavioral analytics in that regular analytics typically display quantitative reports that count data.
+For example:

 - Count 1 – How many people were leads?

 - Count 2 – How many people received sales calls?

 - Count 3 – How many people made a purchase?

 Regular analytics display discrete (distinct) values, meaning that the total quantity of Counts 1, 2 and 3, regardless of their relationship to each other.
 This means that Count 1 shows the total number of people who were leads, Count 2 shows the total number of people to which home sales calls were made and Count 3 shows the total number of people who made a purchase, regardless of whether they were a lead and regardless of whether a sales call was made to them.